Rust-Wellcome/labwhere/presentation/slides.md

 </footer>

 <!--
-Lately, as a team, we've been taking our Rust learning a step further, moving from just practicing concepts to actually applying them in a real open-source project.
+For the last few months, we've been taking our Rust learning a step further, moving from just practicing concepts to actually applying them in a real open-source project.

-We've been contributing to the Oxidation Compiler, which is basically a collection of existing Javascript and Typescript tools but rewritten in rust for performance.
+We've been contributing to the Oxidation Compiler, which is basically a collection of existing Javascript and Typescript tools but rewritten in rust.
 We looked through the list of tools and found an ESLint rewrite, so we got stuck in and started to try and contribute.

-Our focus has been on understanding how the rule architecture works under the hood and how pattern matching is used to build linting rules.
-This gave us a really good look at how Rust concepts like ownership, pattern matching, and traits come together in a bigger, production-level codebase.
+Our focus has been on understanding how the rule architecture works under the hood and how we can use concepts like pattern matching and traits to build linting rules.

+And it's been really good so far, it's given us the opportunity to apply the rust concepts we've learned to a real-world project, as well as learn new ones and expand on our knowledge of rust.

-What's been great is that we've not only strengthened our Rust skills, but also learned how large open-source projects are structured, things like contributing guidelines, testing setups, and how maintainers keep everything organised and consistent.
+And the benefits go beyond just the code, we've also learned how large open-source projects are structured, things like contributing guidelines, testing setups, and how maintainers keep everything organised and consistent.
 -->

 ---